Getting ready for the big arrival? Tips to prepare for your baby

 - West Boca Medical Center

-Safe Kids Palm Beach County offers car seat checks using certified child passenger safety experts who can help you install your car seat correctly and determine the safest way for you to travel with your child.
+Safe Kids Palm Beach County offers car seat checks by certified child passenger safety experts who can help you install your car seat and determine the safest way for you to travel with your child.
 If you need a car seat, you can purchase a new one for as little as $25.
-Safe Kids provides convertible seats that can be used from infancy up to toddler age.
-Safe Kids does not offer infant carriers.
+Safe Kids provides convertible seats for infancy up to toddler age, but it does not offer infant carriers.

-For their safety, babies need to sleep alone, in a crib, bassinet or portable crib that has a tight, fitted sheet and no extra blankets or pillows.
+For their safety, babies should sleep alone in a crib, bassinet or portable crib with a tight fitted sheet and no extra blankets or pillows.
 For more information about safe sleep for babies, click here.

-If you need help getting a crib for your baby, please contact HomeSafe, a local organization funded by Children's Services Council that helps provide cribs and other services to families with young children.
+If you need help getting a crib, contact HomeSafe, a local organization funded by Children's Services Council of Palm Beach County that helps provide cribs and other services to families with young children.